 - I have no sense of style

 Look at your answers to the question above.
 What specifically about your style makes this impression?
 The colors I wear – where I buy my clothes – how I tailor my clothes – how I accessorise – the brands I wear – the patterns I wear – the people I emulate – Now let’s talk about your ideal impression.
 In your dream world, how would you like to come across?
 What is your ideal style?Formal – casual – edgy – professional – flirty / Attractive – unique – powerful

 Lastly, when helping clients build wardrobes they love, Elsa Isaac starts by asking them to write down three words that describe how they want their clothes to make them feel.
 “Maybe you want your clothes to make you feel powerful or confident or sexy?
 Or maybe creative and edgy?
 Make sure (the words) resonate with you and write them down.”
 Once you identify the feelings you want your clothes to elicit, she says, the easier it is to choose the right pieces.
 “It’s not about trends or being fashionable per se, it’s about how capable we are of expressing ourselves,” Isaac believes.
 What are three words that describe how you want your clothes to make you feel.
 Now, let’s make it happen!
 My goal is to help you understand the psychology of your fashion choices.
 Why do certain types of clothing change our first impression?

 Clothing and Perceptions

 Researcher Mary Lynn Damhorst says “dress is a systematic means of transmission of information about the wearer.”
-A person’s choice of clothing can heavily influence the impression they transmit and is therefore a powerful communication tool.
+A person’s choice of clothing can heavily influence the impression they transmit, and is therefore, a powerful communication tool.
 When it comes to communicating confidence and ability, what you wear plays an important role in creating positive first impressions.
-Whether you agree with the statement or not, clothes make the man.
-Or at least others’ perception of the man, science shows.
+Whether you agree with the statement or not, clothes make the person.
+Or at least others’ perception of the person, science shows.